techgrounds/techgrounds-JarBanf/10_Final-Project/my_daily_logs.md

 `1: As a team, we want to be clear about the requirements of the application.`
 &
 `3: As a team, we want to have a clear overview of the Cloud Infrastructure that the application needs.`
+- Started to arrange my Jira.
+Trying out both the Kanban and the Scrum template.

 ### Obstacles
 - ...